If you’re looking to create a great nonprofit website RFP (or a website brief) for your organization, you’re in the right place.

 So what other tools are you using here?
 And will you continue to use those tools moving forward?
 And really just list out any tools that you can think of that you’re using for your website but also your marketing more generally because it’ll help your partner connect some dots.

 So this could include things like donor management systems or CRMs.
 You know, it could include things like email marketing tools, or maybe like pop-up systems, pop-up tools that you’re using.
-Could include maybe payment processors.
+Could include maybe payment processors or an online donation system.

 Or maybe you’re using a mapping tool for some sort of maps.